SquadFM/Squad-Field-Manual/README.md

 - You can hold T to open the radial menu and place markers on the map (e.g. attack marker).
 - You can give fireteam lead to someone else on your fireteam.
 - Leap frog with the other fireteam on your squad to move around.
+- Mark any callouts you hear over voice vom on the map to decrease SL load.

 [Back to top](#squad-field-manual)